AqueebNK/GetWeth_Weatherapp_Reactjs/README.md

   Humidity & Pressure: In addition to temperature, hourly humidity and pressure levels are displayed, giving users comprehensive insights into future weather conditions.
   User-Friendly City Search
   more than just basic weather details.
- ## API Integration:
-  The app integrates with a reliable and accurate weather API, pulling real-time data from weather servers to ensure that the information displayed is current and correct.
-This integration ensures you get the most up-to-date forecasts and weather conditions at all times.

 # Getting Started with Create React App